coderefinery/coderefinery.org/content/about/project.md

 ## Core Activities

-* We provide a code repository hosting service that is open and free for all researchers based in national universities and research institutes from Nordic countries.
 * We develop and maintain training material on software best practices for researchers that already write code.
 Our material addresses all academic disciplines and tries to be as programming language-independent as possible.
 * We offer training opportunities: